Cardio is easy.

 So now what?

+Check out my next post on cardio here.
 Both forms have their specific benefits and applications.
 It really depends on your goals and what you ENJOY doing.

 I mean let’s face it, if you don’t enjoy it, you won’t do it.